-The MAVRIC Mechanical Team is responsible for the design, testing, and manufacturing of all mechanical and electromechanical systems on our mars rover analog.
-This includes major subsystems like the rover’s chassis, suspension, and robotic arm, as well as other considerations like camera mounting.
+The MAVRIC Mechanical Team is responsible for the design, manufacture, and testing of all mechanical and electromechanical systems on the rover.
+This includes major subsystems such as the rover’s chassis, suspension, and robotic arm, as well as other considerations like camera mounting.
 The Mechanical Team also ensures the rover remains under the 50-kilogram mass limit imposed by URC.
 The main goal of Mechanical Team is to create a competition-suitable rover which will be mechanically sound through all of the competition tasks.

-- Work with the science team to ensure their system is mechanically sound, robust, and ready in time for the URC competition.
+- Work with the Science Team to ensure the soil science system is mechanically sound, robust, and ready in time for the URC competition.
+(Complete for Checkpoint 1)

 - Improve the robotic arm by modifying the shoulder and end effector.
 (In progress for Checkpoint 2)